 About Harbour Place

-The project beneficiaries are the homeless and other vulnerable groups.
+Our clients are the homeless and other vulnerable groups.
 The definition of ‘homeless’ is wide and varied and may represent people who live in hostels or in temporary supported housing accommodation.
 ‘Street homeless’ is used to refer to rough sleepers and others who may have somewhere to sleep at night (e.g. a friend’s house, hostel where they cannot stay throughout the day, or night shelter) but do not have anywhere to go during the day.
 Rough sleepers are a sub-set of the street homeless population.
-As with ‘homeless,’ vulnerability covers a wide spectrum of people, those who come into HPDC are the homeless, those with mental health, dual diagnosis issues, individuals who use self harm to cope with emotional distress, the lonely the elderly, many people on low incomes and state benefits.
-From HPDC’s perspective the vast majority of its clients are vulnerable in one way or another.
+As with ‘homeless,’ vulnerability covers a wide spectrum of people.
+Harbour Place clients include the homeless, those with mental health, dual diagnosis issues, individuals who use self-harm to cope with emotional distress, the lonely, the elderly, many people on low incomes and state benefits.
+All Harbour Place clients would be considered vulnerable in one way or another.

-HPDC has a team of 5 staff supported by 8 trustees and up to 18 volunteers.
-The decision making process is straightforward due to the nature and size of the management and staff team.
+We have a team of 15 staff supported by 7 trustees and many volunteers, all of whom are extremely dedicated to this cause.
+Our decision-making process is straightforward due to the nature and size of the management and staff team.
 The strategic management of the project is managed on a day-to-day basis by the Project Director who consults on a regular basis with the Board of Trustees.
-Monitoring of outcomes for the project is carried by the Project Co-ordinators on a daily basis and recorded in line with HPDC procedures.
+Monitoring of outcomes for the project is carried by the Project Co-ordinators on a daily basis and recorded in line with Harbour Place procedures.